 It's tempting to write ad-hoc visualization code inline with your algorithm code.
 It requires no up-front investment; just use OpenCV to paint a picture, and show it with

 cv.imshow.
 However, this is a mistake because it makes your codebase hard to work with, and constrains what and where you can visualize.

 If you instead keep your visualizations separate, it both keeps your codebase clean and opens up for more powerful analysis.
 It works for devices without screens and you can explore your systems holistically across time and different settings.

 For computer vision, visualization is deeply intertwined with understanding.
-As developers build new things, they will invariably need to visualize what they are doing in unforseen ways.
-This means it needs to be easy to add new types of visualizations without having to modify the visualizer or the supporting data infrastrucutre.
+As developers build new things, they will invariably need to visualize what they are doing in unforeseen ways.
+This means it needs to be easy to add new types of visualizations without having to modify the visualizer or the supporting data infrastructure.
 This means we need powerful and flexible primitives and easy ways to extend the tools.